HVAC Installation Costs in Winnipeg: What to Budget for Heating & Cooling

 Choosing an HVAC Contractor

 Look for contractors who are licensed in Manitoba, carry liability insurance, and offer written warranties.
-Get at least three quotes, and be wary of prices that seem too low — they often indicate corner-cutting on installation quality.
+Get at least three quotes, and be wary of prices that seem too low.
+They often indicate corner-cutting on installation quality.
+A reputable Winnipeg HVAC company will provide a written scope of work, permit it correctly, and schedule the Manitoba Hydro inspection for any electrical connections before starting the job.